Electric System Input Data¶

 |

 Load level (e.g., 01-01 00:00:00+01:00 to 12-30 23:00:00+01:00).
-Load levels with duration 0 are ignored |
+If is a datetime format.
+Load levels with duration 0 are ignored.
+8736 load levels must represent the period (year). |

 |

-Generation units (thermal -nuclear, CCGT, OCGT, coal-, ESS -hydro, pumped-hydro storage PHS, battery BESS, electric vehicle EV, demand response DR, alkaline water electrolyzer AWE, solar thermal- and VRE -wind onshore and offshore, solar PV-) |
+Generation units (thermal -nuclear, CCGT, OCGT, coal-, ESS -storage hydro modeled in energy or water, pumped-hydro storage PHS, battery BESS, electric vehicle EV, demand side management DSM, data center flexibility, alkaline water electrolyzer AWE, solar thermal- and VRES -wind onshore and offshore, solar PV, run-of-the-river hydro-) |

 |